ankowals/saf/README.md

 	\d+, SALES, CHICAGO
 	${Expected.lastId}, OPERATIONS, ${ctx.Expected.lastCity}

-As can be seen it uses regexp and variable parts so we need to evaluate it before comparison will be done.
+As can be seen it uses regex and variable parts so we need to evaluate it before comparison will be done.
 Now we just need to write a step that will read the content of csv and load it to our dB.
 Such step can look like this

     @When("^data from (.*?) csv file is loaded to table (.*?)$")